Pandishpan/taskcastle/README.md

-# Castle Trust Code Challange
+# Castle Trust Code Challenge

 ## Instructions

-The coding challange consists of several tasks that are meant to be done in order.
+The coding challenge consists of several tasks that are meant to be done in order.

 The **first task** is to get the Laravel app in this repo up and running.